jfx2006/thunderbird-ci-docs/README.md

 ## Dev Server

 This will start a dev server and open a browser to it.
+Updates automagically when files change.

-    nikola serve -b
+    nikola auto -b

 ## Building